Leo-bsb/legal-extraction-system/README.md

 ## 🏗️ Project Goals & Vision

-This project was built to demonstrate:
+Designed to demonstrate:

-* Real-world legal document extraction
+* Reliable and scalable legal document text extraction
-* Clean architecture for LLM systems
+* Clean, maintainable architecture for combining PDF processing and LLMs
-* Practical integration of **Gemini 2.5 Flash**
+* Practical integration of Gemini 2.5 Flash with a professional UI
-* UI/UX suitable for production
+* Extensible foundation for advanced document intelligence workflows

-* Modular extensibility (cloud DBs, new schemas, RAG layers)
+Future directions include:

-It can evolve into:
+* Expanding support for additional document types

-* A full document intelligence platform
+* Integration with cloud databases and storage
-* A corporate data ingestion pipeline
+* Enhancing extraction models and adding annotation interfaces
-* A SaaS product for legal firms
+* Developing SaaS solutions tailored to legal and corporate clients